o2r-project/api/docs/compendium/substitute.md

 - `substfiles` - array of file substitutions specified by `original` and `xchange`
   - `original` - filename of the file from the base ERC
   - `xchange` - filename of the overlay ERC that will be exchanged for the original file
+  - `filename` - set as default.
+Final name of a substituted file will be set, when ERC is saved
 - `overlay` - id of the overlay ERC

 ### Response